Kerosene-Labs/arg/README.md

 }
 ```
 Compile and execute your file (`java Main.class images ps`) and you will witness the business logic execute.

-# Features
-* Almost exact Docker-like CLI structure
-* Command Modifiers
-  * `--tail 30`, `--verbose`, `--search "term"`
-* Command Containers (Subcommands)
-  * Navigational, container like objects that don't provide any business logic
-  * Designed to represent a particular resource, like images in Docker's case
-* ~~Automatic help text generation and printing~~
-* Exception handlers
-  * Built in exception handlers to deal with scenarios such as:
-    * Command/Command Container/Command Modifier not found
-    * Command/Command Container/Command Modifier not specified
-    * Incorrect command modifier input data type

 # Reason
 I strongly disliked how other libraries like Apache Commons CLI work, especially since they seem to enforce a GNU style